Butterfly Host Plants

 • Once the pupa emerges the adult butterfly it is weak and vulnerable.
 Having nectar sources close by will help the butterfly to gain needed strength.

-A butterfly host plant can be a plant, tree, bush - not necessarily flowering.
 Many plants serve as a host to most types of butterflies.
 There are a few species where only one or two butterfly plants will sustain them for life.

 Should you live in a humid environment, this is good for butterflies.
 Caterpillars are able to emerge from their eggs more easily and the tender leaves from the host plants are easier to nibble.